 3.1 Criteria for a good screening test

-Screening tests are applied to subjects without clinical symptoms of disease; therefore any test needs to be evaluated carefully in order to limit the potentially negative consequences on health outcomes (delay at diagnosis, false positive results, etc) and health system expenditures.Therefore, a screening test needs to be (13):
+Screening tests are applied to subjects without clinical symptoms of disease; therefore any test needs to be evaluated carefully in order to limit the potentially negative consequences on health outcomes (delay at diagnosis, false positive results, etc) and health system expenditures.

+Screening involves categorizing asymptomatic populations in four groups in relation to our gold standard (generally biopsy) and a screening test (in the example HPV test).
+On the graphic these four groups are

+A) those with cancer that test HPV positive,

+B) those without cancer that test HPV positive

+C) those with cancer that test HPV negative and

+D) those without cancer that test HPV negative.

+A perfect test will classify women either in cell a or in cell D. But there are no perfect tests therefore our efforts will be directed to minimize false results like in B or C.

+Therefore, a screening test needs to be (13):

 Accurate: the test is able to detect disease properly and classify correctly those who are ill and those who are not.

-Reliable / reproducible: the test can give the same result consistently when repeated.
+Reliable / reproducible: the test can give the same result consistently when repeated/ and when performed in different settings.

 Cheap: the test has to be affordable for the health system and has to be useful to reduce the associated costs to the disease (monetary and non-monetary).